 LAX Official ADA Page: LAX Travelers with Disabilities web page

-All major scheduled airlines serving LAX provide wheelchair assistance upon request.
-To make sure a wheelchair is available at the proper time, it is best to reserve one in advance of a flight departure or arrival by contacting your airline.
-Wheelchair assistance also may be requested at airline ticket counters.
+Many major airlines provide wheelchair assistance upon request.
+To make sure a wheelchair is available at the proper time, it's best to reserve one in advance of a flight departure or arrival by contacting your airline.
+See the Airline ADA Links (above) for information on how to contact your airline.

-All buses on the FlyAway Bus Service, connecting LAX airport to Westwood, the San Fernando Valley and Union Station (in downtown LA), are equipped with wheelchair lifts.
-Patrons should allow additional time to board the bus when scheduling a departure time.
-Drivers will assist patrons to get on and off the bus and will assist patrons with baggage.
+All buses on the FlyAway Bus Service, connecting LAX airport to Union Station (in downtown LA) and Van Nuys (in the San Fernando Valley) are equipped with wheelchair lifts.
+Drivers can assist patrons with bagge and to get on and off the bus.

-If you have to travel from one terminal to another in order to make a flight connection, you can use the lift-equipped free LAX Shuttle "A" that operates continuously around the Central Terminal loop.
-When airline assistance is not available, contact the wheelchair shuttle service at Parking Lot C at (310) 646-6402 or (310) 646-8021.
+If you have to travel from one terminal to another in order to make a flight connection, you can use the free LAX Shuttle "A" that operates continuously around the Central Terminal loop.
+Shuttles are lift-equipped for wheelchairs.

-Rampways - are provided from street to sidewalk level in front of all terminals, and at entrances to other public buildings (such as the airport's unique Theme Building) where there are stairs to negotiate.
+Rampways - are provided from street to sidewalk level in front of all terminals, and at entrances to other public buildings where there are stairs to negotiate.

 Elevators - are located near public stairways and escalators in all passenger terminal buildings.
 Multi-level parking structures also contain elevators centrally positioned adjacent to terminals.